FABLLEITAO/MECM-SCCM/Readme.md

 You can use all the features together or edit, split and use parts of the script as needed for your environment and modify it to your liking.

-## DownRestoreNetwork multiple use cases for SCCM Scripts -- see how to use here
+## CopyScriptToPath - Multiple use cases for SCCM Scripts -- see how to use here

-DownRestoreNetwork
 #### usage:

 Script to copy the powershell script to a new path location for use by Application created by SCCM/MECM in Software Center

 ## IntelvPROProvisioning SCCM Application -- see how to use here

-IntelvPROProvisioning
 #### usage:

 ### Developing...